 I never made a visit to the Club Django but I remember Diz telling me about it years ago, I think it was held at the Fishmongers Arms at first.
 I never heard Bert play, except on the Django Legacy film, and never had the pleasure of meeting his daughter either.

-If you find the location of the guitar I would love to have the opportunity of buying it if it ever came up for sale.
-I only met Bert that one time but felt very privileged as he was a true gentleman.
+If you find the location of the Guitar I would love to have the opportunity of buying it if it ever came up for sale.
+I only met Bert that one time but felt very privileged as he was a true Gentleman.

-Ade Holland – Manoucherie and Luthier – pictured here with a very pensive Bert,
+Ade Holland – Manoucherie and Luthier – pictured here with a very pensive Bert.

 I am hazy about my Dads Selmer Mac.
-I have a feeling that the neck on it may have come from another Selmer guitar, the fingerboard may have been replaced.
+I have a feeling that the neck on it may have come from another Selmer Guitar, the Fingerboard may have been replaced.
 But I really am not sure.
 Obviously the scratch-plate was an addition and the orange varnish not original.
 Whether my father was responsible for the finish I don’t know.
 Pam

 I believe I was indirectly responsible for sparking off the Django Legacy film.

-We both played in a curious trad rehearsal band which met in the back of Ray’s Bookshop in Finsbury Park, amid the dodgy Swedish mags and a complete set of cases of printer’s type!
+I had linked up with another Swing Guitarist called Trevor Davies in the early 1970s.
+We both played in a curious Trad rehearsal band which met in the back of Ray’s Bookshop in Finsbury Park, amid the dodgy Swedish mags and a complete set of cases of printer’s type!
 I’d been taken along by Laurence (saxes) I mentioned earlier, met Trevor and decided to take him back to Club Django, where he met Ian Cruickshank.
-The two got together, went on numerous field trips to France with a movie camera to film the gypsy jazz players (1978) and tried to get a documentary together from the footage.
+The 2 got together, went on numerous field Trips to France with a movie camera to film the Gypsy Jazz players (1978) and tried to get a Documentary together from the footage.
 After that, I lost touch with Trevor, until I saw that Channel 4 were about to launch the famous documentary.
 The Django Legacy – Mike